 In the previous tutorial we put our entire application in a single file.
 That clearly won’t scale.
 In a larger project we’d like to divide our applications into multiple modules.
 And luckily, mobl allows you to do so.
 In mobl there are three kinds of modules:

-• Application modules, which start with application <app-name>.
-These are required to have a root screen, and in addition to being compiled to Javascript, a HTML file is also generated for application modules.
-One mobl project can have multiple application modules, although typically, there’s only one.
+screen, and in addition to being compiled to Javascript, a HTML file is also generated for application modules.
+One mobl project can have multiple application modules, although typically, there’s only one. - Configuration module, named

 Data model